Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: Are EELGs primarily AGN or SF galaxies?

 In the subsample with PRISM spectra, we found that in six cases the broad component in \halpha~is accepted, but after a visual inspection, we found that only in two cases (IDs: 25074, 3391) is there evidence of a BLAGN in which both components have similar peak velocities ($\Delta\sim100-360$km s$^{-1}$).
 Regarding the MR spectra, we found that in nine cases \halpha~is better modeled with a broad component, and similarly, after a visual inspection, in only four cases (IDs: 71325, 75857, 15050, 25074) is there evidence of BLAGN ($\Delta\sim4-70$\,km s$^{-1}$).
 Importantly, our methodology enables us to recover the galaxies previously classified as BLAGN.
 We note that source 81061 is not recovered, as it is classified by \citet{Harikane2023} as a faint AGN with S/N\,$<3$ in the broad component.
 Source 70867 is also not recovered because \hbeta~is not covered within the spectral range analyzed in this paper.

-The EELGs identified as BLAGN in our sample are located in the AGN region of the OHNO diagram (Fig.~\ref{fig:ohno}) and in the high-mass regime of the MEx diagram (Fig.~\ref{fig:mex}), consistent with an additional ionization contribution from an AGN in these galaxies.
-Moreover, in four galaxies with accepted broad component—two observed with PRISM (ID: 45212, 47379) and two with MR (IDs: 75511, 28312)—the broad component is velocity–shifted ($\Delta>360$\,km s$^{-1}$ for PRISM and $\Delta>90$\,km s$^{-1}$ for MR) relative to the narrow component, which may indicate an outflow rather than a BLAGN.
+The EELGs identified as BLAGN in our sample are located in the AGN region of the OHNO diagram ({blue X-symbols in }Fig.~\ref{fig:ohno}) and in the high-mass regime of the MEx diagram ({blue X-symbols in }Fig.~\ref{fig:mex}), consistent with an additional ionization contribution from an AGN in these galaxies. {We note that only three of these sources are shown in the diagnostic diagrams, as the remaining EELGs classified as BLAGN lack \hbeta~coverage in the spectra used for their classification.}

+Moreover, in four galaxies with accepted broad component (two observed with PRISM (ID: 45212, 47379) and two with MR (IDs: 75511, 28312)) the broad component is velocity–shifted ($\Delta>360$\,km s$^{-1}$ for PRISM and $\Delta>90$\,km s$^{-1}$ for MR) relative to the narrow component, which may indicate an outflow rather than a BLAGN.
 In all the above cases, \oiii~modeling reveals the absence of a broad component.

 We identify a subsample of five galaxies (IDs: 66855, 75478, 78647, 47504, 59920) with MR spectra where \halpha~is not covered (partially in ID: 75478) and where a broad \oiii~component is accepted, which may indicate the presence of outflows.
 However, no unambiguous outflow signatures are detected in the EELG sample.
 Outflows may not be ongoing at the time of observation but could have previously cleared dust, as suggested by the AFM.
 Alternatively, the lack of detection of outflows could be due to the limited spectral resolution of the PRISM and MR data; confirming their presence would require follow-up with higher-resolution spectroscopy and improved sensitivity.